uozuAho/where-is-moon/readme.md

 tell where the moon is now, and where it's going to be in the future.

 # todo
+- fix moon's orbit direction (currently retrograde, should be prograde)
+- orbit earth around sun
 - tilt moon, incline orbit
-- incline earth orbit
 - add time controls
     - speed, pause
 - rotate moon
-- orbit earth around sun (or simulate)

 # later/maybe
 - move player